Reading time

 • Social media:

-All profiles are in German, updated regularly, and partially tailored to reflect local events and context — which strengthens relevance and relatability.
+All social media profiles are in German, updated regularly, and reflect local events and topics.
+This makes our content more relevant and relatable for German customers.

 • Retail partners:

-We openly communicate about our German retail partners on the website — a great way to build trust and create a local feel.
+We openly communicate about our German retail partners on the website — a great way to build trust and create a sense of local presence.

 Fast & free delivery